ppy/osu-wiki/wiki/Tournaments/TWC/2025/en.md

 6. Captains are responsible for their team's availability.

 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rank sum.
-For this statistic the Hidden, Hard Rock, and Double Time bracket scores are normalized (but FreeMod is not).
+For this statistic the Hidden, Hard Rock, and Double Time bracket scores are normalised (but Free Mod is not).